dll-wu/Instructional_Image_captioning/README.md

 ## Citation

-If you use our code, models, or findings in your research, please cite our work (you'll want to add the BibTeX entry once your paper is published):
+If you use our code, models, or findings in your research, please cite our work:

 ```bibtex
 TO be updated